KG700/bank_account/README.md

 Bank Application
 ---

-**Specifications**
+### Specifications
-This is an application that simulates a bank.
-It allows you to start a new account.
-Deposit money into your account, and withdraw money from your account.
-You can also print an account statement.
+This application simulates banking behaviour.
+It allows you to start a new account, deposit money into your account, and withdraw money from your account.
+You can also print an account statement to view all of your transactions in a table.

-Steps for using application:
+##### Quick Start: Set up and start using this application:
+1. Fork and clone this repository

-1. Open up IRB in your terminal
+2. Open up IRB in your terminal
 ```
 irb -r ./lib/account.rb
 ```

-2. Create a new account
+3. Create a new account
 ```
 account = Account.new
 ```
-3. Deposit some money
+4. Deposit some money
 ```
 account.deposit(3000)
 ```
-4. Withdraw some money
+5. Withdraw some money
 ```
 account.withdraw(500)
 ```
-5. Print an account Statement
+6. Print an account Statement
 ```
 account.print_statement
 ```